|

 lack of a fresh blood supply to our glue-coated capillaries the potential

 risk of ill health and imminent death.
-When gluten coats
+When gluten coats the large

-potential for irritable bowel syndrome, intestinal dysfunction and colon
+irritable bowel syndrome, intestinal dysfunction and colon cancer.
+Bloated stomach and

 intestines, diarrhea, headaches, difficulty digesting food, tired and